 If you do not meet the entry requirements you will not be able to successfully complete the Dip WHS.

-All core units from BSB51315 Diploma of Work Health and Safety or equivalent competencies.
+You must hold all core units from BSB51315 Diploma of Work Health and Safety or equivalent competencies.
 Equivalent competencies are predecessors to the following units which have been mapped as equivalent:

 If you do not meet the entry requirements you will not be able to successfully complete the Advanced Dip WHS.

-LANGUAGE, LITERACY, NUMERACY AND ASSESSMENT REQUIREMENTS
+LANGUAGE, LITERACY, NUMERACY REQUIREMENTS

 ACCESS AND EQUITY